Can stress from school cause nausea and stomachaches?

 Many other conditions could be responsible for stomach pains or nausea, ranging from lactose intolerance, constipation, heartburn or indigestion, to food poisoning.
 If the nausea or vomiting occurs soon after eating a particular food or medication, is accompanied or follows dizziness, or lasts continuously for 48 hours, you should see a medical professional immediately.
 Mild stomach pains and nausea may be relieved or lessened by sipping water or other clear liquids, avoiding solid foods until your stomach feels better, or taking antacids if you think it's related to heartburn.
 If you are in doubt of whether or not to see your health care provider, it's best to err on the side of caution and go see her/him.
 Besides making sure that your symptoms are not due to a serious or life-threatening condition, s/he can help in finding out what is causing your nausea, as well as help you to end it for good.
 Columbia students can schedule an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 To combat the stress (and hopefully your nausea and stomachaches) associated with midterms or finals keep these stress-management tips in mind:

-- Take frequent study breaks, even if only for a few minutes at a time
+- Take frequent study breaks, even if only for a few minutes at a time.

-- Plan ahead and schedule study time for each class so you know you will get to everything
+- Plan ahead and schedule study time for each class so you know you will get to everything.

-- Eat healthy and balanced meals, and plan ahead to have healthy snacks available during study time
+- Eat healthy and balanced meals, and plan ahead to have healthy snacks available during study time.

-- Get a full night's rest most nights
+- Get a full night's rest most nights.

-- Practice meditation, breathing exercises, yoga, or other relaxation techniques
+- Practice meditation, breathing exercises, yoga, or other relaxation techniques.

 Good luck with your exams and papers.
 It's important to take care of your grades, but also important to take care of yourself and your body.
 Learning to manage stress is a life skill that will serve you well during midterms, finals, and throughout all of your endeavors.